bosoninfo/Resource_Data-Wrangling-and-Visualization-in-R/Chapter02/README.md

 ## :herb: 2.6 Data types and structures

 ### :apple: 2.6.1 Data types
+#### :bread: 2.6.1.1 Numeric

-- Numeric: the most common data type in R, doubles precision numbers are the default
+- The most common data type in R, doubles precision numbers are the default
 - Use the `typeof()` command to check the data type of a variable
 ```r
 n1 <- 15  # Double precision by default
 n1